is new.

 append

-Appends the string representation of the boolean argument to the
+(char c) Appends the string representation of the char argument to this

 sequence.